Rowan County Planning Board denies Reaper's Realm rezoning request after opposition from neighbors - Salisbury Post

 The traffic created by the haunted house was another sticking point brought up by almost every residents who spoke.

-Steve Shuffler, who lives along Old Linn Road, said he was concerned that we wouldn’t be able to learn his driveway easily if an entrance to Reaper’s Realm was created off Old Linn Road.
+Steve Shuffler, who lives along Old Linn Road, said he was concerned that we wouldn’t be able to leave his driveway easily if an entrance to Reaper’s Realm was created off Old Linn Road.

 After each person spoke in opposition to the rezoning request, the contingent of concerned neighbors filled the room with raucous rounds of applause and some cheering.
 While one person was speaking favorably about the haunted house, Bogle even had to deploy his chairman’s gavel to quiet the standing-room-only crowd who disagreed with her statement.